-Gov. Greg Abbott doubles down on declaring 'invasion' at Texas-Mexico Border
+Gov. Greg Abbott doubles down on declaring 'invasion' at Texas-Mexico border

 Immigration lawyer Kate Lincoln Goldfinch said despite these numbers, there is no invasion at the border.

-"I think using the word invasion is legally and factually inaccurate and extremely dangerous," said Goldfinch.
+"I think using the word invasion is legally and factually inaccurate and extremely dangerous," Goldfinch said.
 "We are not facing an invasion at the southern border.
 In fact, our federal immigration authorities are doing an excellent job of apprehending migrants."

 Goldfinch said the governor is just trying to increase his chance of winning the lawsuit.

-"So what it appears that Abbott is doing is using rhetoric of an invasion so that he strengthens his position in the federal lawsuit about the boys, because the U.S. Constitution says a state may not enforce federal immigration laws unless it is being invaded," said Goldfinch.
+"So what it appears that Abbott is doing is using rhetoric of an invasion so that he strengthens his position in the federal lawsuit about the boys, because the U.S. Constitution says a state may not enforce federal immigration laws unless it is being invaded," Goldfinch said.

 As far as the legal dispute between the U.S. government and Texas over the buoys, an appeals court set a hearing date for Oct.
 5. Until a judge says otherwise, the buoys can stay.